bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 table.
 Implementations MAY use any method to carry out these calculations, provided that it agrees with the above function on all inputs and failure cases, and does not leak information about secret keys.
-For an example, refer to the constant-time fixed-base multiplication algorithm implemented in [FourQlib].
+For example, refer to the constant-time fixed-base multiplication algorithm implemented in [FourQlib].

 Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST